-The City of Courtenay resides entirely within the territory of the K'ómoks First Nation, and in what is today the Comox Valley.
+The City of Courtenay resides entirely within the traditional territory of the K'ómoks First Nation, and in what is today the Comox Valley.
 Located in the northern half of Vancouver Island, overlooking the Strait of Georgia subregion of the Salish Sea, the Comox Valley is home to one of the most significant estuaries in British Columbia, including tidal mud flats, lagoons, salt marshes, low-lying forest habitats, and the numerous watersheds that flow into them.
-According to the Comox Valley Regional District (CVRD) Regional Growth Strategy (RGS), the K'ómoks First Nation's core territory extends from the south side of the Englishman River drainage, north along the height of land on the Vancouver Island Range, east along the height of land on the north side of the Salmon River Valley, across the Johnstone Strait to Call Inlet, and southeast down the centre of the Strait of Georgia back to the south side of the Englishman River, including islands and portions of the mainland.
-There is regional overlap of shared territory with Sliammon, Homalco, Snaw-Naw-As, Cape Mudge, Campbell River, Qualicum, and Kwiakah First Nations.
-The City of Courtenay is located within the core territory of K'ómoks First Nation, and also within the overlapping territories of Wei Wai Kum First Nation, Wei Wai Kai First Nation, Kwiakah First Nation, and Homalco First Nation.
+According to the Comox Valley Regional District (CVRD) Regional Growth Strategy (RGS), the K'ómoks First Nation's traditional territory extends from the south side of the Englishman River drainage, north along the height of land on the Vancouver Island Range, east along the height of land on the north side of the Salmon River Valley, across the Johnstone Strait to Call Inlet, and southeast down the centre of the Strait of Georgia back to the south side of the Englishman River, including islands and portions of the mainland.
+There is overlap of shared territory with Sliammon, Homalco, Snaw-Naw-As, Cape Mudge, Campbell River, Qualicum, and Kwiakah First Nations.